-Scott Oswald is an accomplished trial lawyer who has brought more than three dozen trials to verdict.
-He has recovered more than $120 million in judgments and settlements for his clients, in cases ranging from wrongful termination to employer fraud.
+Scott Oswald is an accomplished trial lawyer who has brought more than 40 trials to verdict and recovered more than $300 million in judgments and settlements for his clients, in cases ranging from wrongful termination to employer fraud.

-- First reported jury verdict under new (2009) anti-retaliation provisions of False Claims Act
+- First reported successful jury verdict under 2009 anti-retaliation provisions of False Claims Act and;

 - First Dodd-Frank Act retaliation lawsuit to reach discovery in federal court.

 A third-generation lawyer, Mr. Oswald follows in the footsteps of his mother and grandfather, both of whom were pioneers in South Dakota law.
 Following a reorganization of the state’s judicial system, his grandfather was appointed as the first Chief Justice of the South Dakota Supreme Court.
 His mother, meanwhile, was the first woman to prosecute a criminal felony case in South Dakota’s trial courts.
 During the Johnson administration she moved to Washington, D.C., where Mr. Oswald was later born.

 Mr. Oswald received his law degree from Howard University, where his mentors included J. Clay Smith, and later honed his skills at Trial Lawyers College, a nonprofit created by the legendary Gerry Spence to train lawyers dedicated to “obtaining justice for individuals.”

 After starting his career in immigration law – an area he still follows but does not currently practice – Mr. Oswald turned his attention to workplace justice.
 He spent some time advising employers, then switched to the plaintiff’s side in 2002.
 Even today, his stint as a defense lawyer helps him to understand and better negotiate with opposing counsel.